IoSonoDue2/CortexM4-ISW-Masked-SHA3/README.md

 Feel free to contribute to this project by opening issues or providing pull requests.
 Please ensure that all contributions align with the existing coding style for consistency.

 ## License
 This project is licensed under the terms of the MIT license.
-For more information, refer to the LICENSE file.